Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Configuration file

 ConfigMyApp uses a `config.json` configuration file which can be found in the root of the project.
-The values in the configuration file is only used  when the runtime parameter is not defined and environment variable for the same parameter does not exist. <br>
+The values in the configuration file are only used  when the runtime parameter is not defined and the environment for the same parameter does not exist. <br>

 The table below describe the JSON configuration: